 to this previously war torn country.
 Elephants are trekking from

 northern Botswana through the Caprivi Strip into southeast Angola,

 where elephant numbers have increased from 36 in 2001 to over 8000

 in 2007.
 The elephants have not returned to Botswana and are now

 resident in Angola, despite the many unexploded landmines.
 This

-“re-colonisation” is a natural dispersal which results
+“re-colonization” is a natural dispersal, which results

 in a more dynamic ebb and flow of elephant numbers within a "natural"

 Blocking elephant movements has contributed to local overpopulation